ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/form_parsing.md

 &lt;li&gt;${contact.id}&lt;/li&gt;
 </pre>

-"contact" is the lower camel case version of the object name.
+"contact" is the lower camel case version of the object's class name.
 And you can then access the fields (or getters / setters in case fields are private) via "contact.name".